Code-Institute-Submissions/Under-The-Arch/README.md

 - The spelling on the names of most of the musicians/performers listed have been slightly altered but most remain recognisable.

 ### Media
-- The photos used in this site were obtained from ...

 •	The photos used in this site were obtained from https://unsplash.com/